Parish: Church in Wales

+The Church in Wales was disestablished in 1920 and is made up of six dioceses.
+It retained the parish system and parishes were also civil administration areas until communities were established in 1974, but did not necessarily share the same boundaries.
+The reduction in the numbers of worshippers, and the increasing costs of maintaining often ancient buildings, led over time to parish reorganisation, parish groupings and Rectorial Benefices (merged parishes led by a Rector).

+In 2010, the Church in Wales engaged the Rt Rev Richard Harries (Lord Harries of Pentregarth), a former Church of England Bishop of Oxford; Prof Charles Handy; and Prof Patricia Peattie, to carry out a review into the organisation of the Church and make recommendations as to its future shape.
+The group published its report ("Church in Wales Review") in July 2012 and proposed that parishes should be reorganised into larger Ministry Areas (Ardaloedd Gweinidogaeth).
+It stated that "the parish system, as originally set up ... is no longer sustainable" and suggested that the Ministry Areas should each have a leadership team containing lay people as well as clergy, following the principles of "collaborative ministry".
+Over the next decade, the six dioceses all implemented the report, with the final Ministry Areas being instituted in 2022.
+In the Diocese of Saint Asaph (Llanelwy), they are known as Mission Areas (Ardaloedd Cenhadaeth).

+Presbyterian Churches

 Church of Scotland

 The parish is also the basic level of church administration in the Church of Scotland.
 Spiritual oversight of each parish church in Scotland is responsibility of the congregation's Kirk Session.
 Patronage was regulated in 1711 (Patronage Act) and abolished in 1874, with the result that ministers must be elected by members of the congregation.
 Many parish churches in Scotland today are "linked" with neighbouring parish churches served by a single minister.
 Since the abolition of parishes as a unit of civil government in Scotland in 1929, Scottish parishes have purely ecclesiastical significance and the boundaries may be adjusted by the local Presbytery.